genuinebyte/retstat/README.md

 - <https://genbyte.dev/status/500> returns Status 500

 There is a very basic service file for systemd in the root of the source tree.
-It assumes the bin is at `/usr/bin/retstat` and the Rocket.toml file lives in the `/etc/retstat` directory.
+It assumes the bin is at `/usr/bin/retstat`.

-I'd like to move away from Rocket eventually, as it's needlessly (for this purpose) heavy.
-Ideally I'll use something like tiny_http, but I wanted the threading that comes with Rocket by default.

 ### Configuration
-Configuration is controlled through the [`Rocket.toml`](Rocket.toml) file.
-There you can change the port and address that the server runs on.
+There isn't much configuration available, as this small server doesn't do much.
+You can change the listening address with the `-l` cli option.
+The long option is `--host`, if you want to use that.

-retstat defaults to only running on `localhost`, port `30210`.
+retstat defaults to listening on `localhost:30210`.

 Below is the recommended configuration for Nginx.
 Thanks to [this][so] answer which taught me how to remove the path the proxy